 - Ability to apply and validate innovations at the lab scale as well as industrial scale efficiently and effectively.

 - Ability to conduct high quality research and to disseminate effectively the research outputs in international research journals of repute, conferences, seminars, patents, research proposals and other scientific venues.

 - The ability to design and conduct experiments, as well as to analyze and interpret data.

 - The ability to work individually as well as in a team in a diverse environment.

-- B.Sc.
-Textile / Materials / Polymer / Mechanical / Chemical Engineering degree or any other equivalent degree from HEC/PEC recognized university / institution with minimum CGPA 2.50/4.00 or 3.50/5.00 in semester system or 60% marks in annual/term system.
+BS Textile/Materials/Polymer/Mechanical/Chemical Engineering or any other equivalent degree from HEC/PEC recognized institution with a minimum CGPA 2.00/4.00 or 3.00/5.00 in semester system or 60% marks in annual/ term system.

 |MS Advanced Materials Engineering|

 |University Card Fee||300||-||-||-|

 * There is no Transport Fee for Hostel Resident but they will pay hostel charges